 Girls' Outerwear: All jackets, sweatshirts, and other outerwear should be free of distracting or inappropriate images and messages.
 Outerwear must be stored in student lockers during the school day.
-Except for the school letter jacket and track jackets with the school crest, outerwear may not be worn in classrooms.
+Except for the school letter jacket, outerwear may not be worn in classrooms.

-Additional Guidelines: If an item of dress or appearance is deemed incongruent with the standards of the Academy by an Administrator, the student must alter his dress or appearance in accordance with the Administrator's directive.
+Additional Guidelines: If an item of dress or appearance is deemed incongruent with the standards of the Academy by an Administrator, the student must alter their dress or appearance in accordance with the Administrator's directive.